5 Barriers Funders and Investors Must Break

 Meanwhile, where’s the research that shows that white men are less risky?
 If we look at the 2008 recession, the financial institutions requiring a bail-out were all run by white men.
 As Kristin Hull, founder and CEO of Nia Impact Capital, said to us, “When the Russell 3000 index dropped by 38.7 percent in 2008, no one questioned the white men managing it.”
 The fact is that investors don’t ask white men to present research demonstrating their performance, even in the face of catastrophic financial failures, yet they continually ask women and people of color to produce positive data about their performance.

 One way to level the playing field for people of color and women is to make sure foundation investment managers and board members, chief investment officers, advisors, consultants, and all other impact investors know the data on fund performance and leadership diversity.
-They should include this research in the due diligence process (see the forthcoming “Due Diligence 2.0 Commitment”) and share it on the mainstage at conferences, not just at side sessions attended by those who least need to hear it.
+They should include this research in the due diligence process (the “Due Diligence 2.0 Commitment” offers some guidance) and share it on the mainstage at conferences, not just at side sessions attended by those who least need to hear it.

 2. Rethink Your Criteria